 As a taxpayer in the Czech Republic, you need to pay the VAT (value-added tax) once your yearly turnover surpasses 2 million CZK.
 In some cases, however, it may be profitable to register for the Czech VAT voluntarily.

-Other cases in which you need to pay a full Czech VAT is when you inherit a company from someone who was a VAT payer or when you gain assets by privatization, fuse, or the sale of a company.
-In these cases, you can ask for the cancellation of the VAT registration, but only after 1 year from the registration and if your turnover does not surpass 1 million CZK.
+Other cases in which you need to pay a full Czech VAT are when you inherit a company from someone who was a VAT payer or when you gain assets by privatization, fuse, or the sale of a company.
+In these cases, you can ask for the cancellation of the VAT registration, but only after 1 year from the registration and if your turnover does not surpass 2 million CZK.
+You don't qualify if your source of income is from a business that is registered out of the Czech Republic.

 What are the obligations of a VAT payer?

 Not only do the VAT payers claim and pay the VAT, but they also have to keep records and submit tax reports and control reports.

 You need to include the words “Faktura - daňový doklad” on the invoices and include the information you are a VAT payer.